 The pack consists of 5 miniatures, cast in high quality pewter, sculpted by Alan Marsh.
 28mm scale and fit great with all popular WW2 ranges.

-These miniatures work great in both historical WW2 games as well as pulp settings such as Operation Sea Lion.
+These miniatures work perfectly in both historical settings but also pulp scenarios such as Operation Sea Lion.